CarlisleMa/cs2620-final-project-MCP/README.md

 This project implements a distributed system with multiple microservices communicating via gRPC.
 The system includes:

-- Calendar Service (appointment management)
-- Todo Service (task management)
-- Weather Service (weather data retrieval with Weather API integration)
+- Calendar Service (appointment management with Google Calendar integration)
 - Todo Service (task management with SQLite persistence)
+- Weather Service (weather data retrieval with WeatherAPI.com integration)

+The system includes multiple API integrations:
-The weather service integrates with the Weather API to provide real-time weather data.
+- The Weather Service integrates with WeatherAPI.com to provide real-time weather data.
+- The Calendar Service can integrate with Google Calendar for real appointment management.
+- The Todo Service uses SQLite for persistent storage of tasks.

 ## Project Structure